Best Church & Youth Group Fundraising Ideas

 Keep in mind that with every youth group fundraising campaign, you are teaching children about community service and being a part of something larger than themselves.
 Not only will this help your church financially, but it can also give children a sense of purpose and strengthen their faith.

 When planning a fundraising event for confirmation, why not let members of your youth group do the planning?
-What a great way for young adults to work together as a team, to help them learn organizational and management skills, set goals, and make plans to accomplish them.
-These are all valuable lessons that they can take with them on to college, in their professional careers and into their homes and lives of their future families.
-Support and encourage their abilities to take the reins, and make organizing the fundraising event part of the fun.
+What a great way for young adults to work together as a team, help them learn organizational and management skills, set goals, and make plans to accomplish them.
+These are all valuable lessons that they can take with them to college, in their professional careers, and into the homes of their future families.
+Support and encourage their abilities to plan the church fundraising idea they select, and make organizing the fundraising event part of the fun.

 Church Fundraising Resource Center

-DoJiggy is dedicated to helping churches better plan, manage, and execute fundraising events.
-With our Church Fundraising Resource Center, we strive to provide the best collection of resources to make your events more successful.
+DoJiggy is dedicated to helping churches better execute fundraising events.
+With our Church Fundraising Resource Center, we strive to provide the best collection of resources to make church events more successful.
 Our goal is that these fundraising resources along with our affordable software services will save your church or church group valuable staff and volunteer time and allow you to raise more money for your church and mission.